ipsy-md/docs/docs/open-science/research-data-management/publish.md

 ## Pre-registration

-Pre-registration is a relatively recent approach to do research, it is based on the assumption that registering in advance, to a dedicated platform, a detailed plan of the experimental and analysis procedure one would follow, it would contribute to a more transparent and reproducible science.
+Pre-registration is a relatively recent approach of doing research, it is based on the assumption that registering in advance, to a dedicated platform, a detailed plan of your experimental and analysis procedures would contribute to a more transparent and reproducible research.

-One of the fundamental aspects of pre-registration is a clear distinction between **confirmatory-hypothesis** and **exploratory-hypothesis**, or in other words the distinction between the hypothesis put forward before data collection, the prediction,  and the exploratory post-hoc hypothesis, the postdiction.
-Pre-gistration does not favor one or the other hypothesis, as it should be, it considers both fundamental for the advancement of science, but it requires a net distinction when data and results are published.
+One of the fundamental aspects of pre-registration is a clear distinction between **confirmatory-hypothesis** and **exploratory-hypothesis**, or in other words the distinction between the hypothesis put forward before data collection (the prediction)  and the exploratory post-hoc hypothesis (the postdiction).
+Pre-gistration does not favor one or the other hypothesis, it considers both fundamental for the advancement of science, but it requires a net distinction when data and results are published.

 For a more comprehensive presentation of pre-registration refer to [Nosek et al, 2018](https://www.pnas.org/doi/10.1073/pnas.1708274114).